MartinRangel97/Cardiff-Council-Cycling-IOT-Web/README.md

 [Download Node.JS and NPM](https://nodejs.org/en/)

-To run the application, you will need MySQL to be installed an configured on your system with a database named `CleanAir`.
+To run the application, you will need MySQL to be installed an configured on your system with a database named `clean_air`.
 You can download MySQL here:
 [Download MySQL](https://dev.mysql.com/downloads/windows/installer/)

 This project also contains an editor config file.
 To use this with VS Code or Atom, you will need to install an extension.
 These extensions are available here: